tordevries/debuggr/README.md

 <img alt="Screenshot of Debuggr examining itself" src="https://raw.githubusercontent.com/tordevries/debuggr/main/images/debuggr-screenshot.png" style="width: 100%; height: auto;" />

-_Screenshot of Debuggr examining its own code, which is possible when the_ preventAccessToThisFile _setting is_ false.
+_Screenshot of Debuggr examining its own code, possible when the setting_ preventAccessToThisFile _is_ false.

 The Files menu offers these commands:
 - **Reload File**.
 Checks if the file and/or menu has been updated, and if so, reloads new data via AJAX.
 Remote URLs are always reloaded.